 Confocal microscopy is a very popular technique for high-quality images.
-It is quite useful when working with tissue or bio-samples due to the relatively simple sample preparation.
-Confocal microscopes are an alternative to traditional ones.
+It is useful when working with tissue or bio-samples due to the relatively simple sample preparation.
 While in a traditional microscope we have a wide field where most of the elements at the sample surface are in focus, with a confocal microscope, a sample can be observed at different depths using spatial filters that eliminate out-of-focus light.

 Confocal microscopy was invented in 1955: a sample is scanned and a point-to-point image is created.
 Light passes through a series of pin holes that eliminates unfocused light thus increasing image resolution.
 We discuss a similar system here: the scanning of the sample can be made either by moving the sample or by xy scanning mirrors.
 Figure 1 shows a schematic of the system.